Experiment 1: Binary Counter

 }

-The “heart” of the programme is just a few lines of code!
+The “heart” of the program is just a few lines of code!

-Modify the programme as shown in Listing 3: Counter using for loop, compile and upload, and check that it really does what we expect.
+Modify the program as shown in Listing 21.3, compile and upload, and check that it really does what we expect.
 You may find it convenient to reduce the delay from 1000 to speed up the operation of the counters.

 Open the document you are using as a laboratory diary and add a new section “Experiment 1”.